Havcker243/cleanskys/weather-extension-frontend/README.md

 * Adding it to the chrome extension webstore
 * **User Settings** : Future versions may include customizable settings like default temperature units or preferred locations.
+* **Location Search Feature**: Where the user can search for the weather data based on the name of the city
 * **Weather Forecast** : Later iterations might provide a 5-day or 10-day forecast.
 * **Interactive UI** : Future updates could introduce interactive elements like animated weather icons or graphs showing temperature changes throughout the day.
 * **Notifications** : Add notifications for severe weather alerts or significant weather changes.